 Industrial water treatment filtration systems are designed to tackle the needs of high flow rates.
 Typically, the tanks are made from fiberglass tanks, galvanized steel and epoxy-lined pressure vessels.
 These systems can be fitted with various filters from multimedia to activated carbon for a more thorough filtration.

 There are various commercial and industrial water treatment filtration systems on the market, and each offers its own advantages.
 Find out which one is right for your business by turning to the professionals at Smith Hughes Company in Cincinnati, OH.
 The family-owned business is comprised of a team of OSHA-certified boiler specialists.
+Smith Hughes is also a nationwide boiler rental supplier.
 Learn more about their water treatment and boiler room equipment by visiting them online or by calling (513) 271-2226.